-While most posing tip tutorials usually focus on the female form, there isn’t that much information available about how to properly pose men.
+Most posing tutorials focus on the female form, and there isn’t that much information available on how to properly pose men.

-And even when you do find a guide, it is more about listing some poses and seldom do you see somebody explaining the why.
+And even when you do find a guide, it is more about listing some poses.
+Seldom do you see somebody explaining why.

 Why is it that we need to pose a man in a different way?

-Before we even get started, it is important to first identify the goals when posing a man vs. posing a woman.
+Before we even get started, it is important to first identify the goals of posing a man vs. posing a woman.

 When a man thinks about the best version of himself, he doesn’t think about being pretty, cute, or showing off his nice hourglass body.
 A man wants to be strong, fit and tall while oozing coolness, confidence and self-control.

 While posing women we usually try to accentuate curves, when posing men the opposite holds true.
 A man’s body is not about curves, it is about angles and raw power.
 It’s about the V and the jaw line.

 General facts that will help you better pose a person and understand why some poses work: